 Companies with low Organisational Debt have a sustained strategic advantage.
 They are able to “out change” their competitors, be responsive to internal and external pressures, and more rapidly realise their return on the investments they make.
 Having an Enterprise Change Management strategy is a primary enabler to reduce or eliminate your debt.

 Our Enterprise Change Management (ECM) workshop teaches you how to enhance your organisational change management capability.
 Our interactive, online, Prosci instructor-lead programme is concentrated on how to best internalise change management practices.

-We have upcoming workshops in the UK (26th March) and Singapore (30th April).
+We have upcoming workshops in Singapore (24th November).
 The workshop is also available to be delivered privately for organisations.

 It is suitable for Change Management professionals, leaders and Directors of Change Management.
 Get in touch to find out more about dates, options for your organisation and/or how to book.